jsummers/imageworsener/readme.txt

    the vertical-resize operation.
 This is not the *correct* thing to do, though the difference usually isn't noticeable.
 The purpose of this option is to let you try to replicate what some other applications do.

+ -crop <x>,<y>,<width>,<height>
+   Crop the source image before processing it.
+Pixels outside the specified area will be ignored.
+   The parameters are in pixels.
+(0,0) is the upper-left pixel.
+   If <width> or <height> is -1 or is not given, the area will extend to the right or bottom edge of the image.

  -grayscale
    Convert the image to grayscale.